 Every island is beautiful, and of course, you wish to visit many of them but keep in mind that your ferry might not always leave early in the morning.

 That is why I highly recommend you make sure to have at least two full days at each place to explore around.
-Having some time to enjoy the beach is essential, go out at night to a nice restaurant and mostly, relax.
+Having some time to enjoy the beach is essential, going out at night to a nice restaurant and mostly, relaxing.

 It is your holiday, after all, so don't plan a too tight itinerary.
-Otherwise, you are going to risk ruining your travel and be tired all the time.
+Otherwise, you are going to risk ruining your travel and being tired all the time.